 - (A) Segregation of Duties Management is responsible for establishing and maintaining internal control.
 A good system of internal control provides for adequate segregation of duties so no one individual handles a transaction from its inception to completion.
 In order to maintain proper internal control, duties should be segregated so the authorization, custody and recording of transactions are not under the control of the same employee.
 This segregation of duties helps prevent losses from employee error or dishonesty and maximizes the accuracy of the City's financial statements.
-Generally, one individual has control over each of the following areas for the City: - (1) Cash handling, reconciling and recording. - (2) Receipts opening mail, collecting, depositing, recording, reconciling and posting. - (3) Disbursements purchasing, invoice processing, check writing, mailing, reconciling and recording. - (4) Debt recordkeeping, compliance and debt payment processing. - (5) Payroll recordkeeping, preparing and distributing. - (6) Utilities billing, collecting, depositing and posting.
+Generally, one individual has control over each of the following areas for the City: - (1) Cash handling, reconciling and recording. - (2) Receipts opening mail, collecting, depositing, recording, reconciling and posting. - (3) Disbursements purchasing, invoice processing, check writing, mailing, reconciling and recording. - (4) Long-term debt recordkeeping, compliance and debt payment processing. - (5) Payroll entering rates in the system, recordkeeping, preparing and distributing. - (6) Utilities entering rates in the system, billing, collecting, depositing, posting and maintaining accounts receivable.